eliotsykes/rails-activerecord-aerobics/README.md

 9. Repeat steps 7 and 8 until all your exercises pass.
 10. Feel the burn.

+## Draft Workout Plans (work in progress)

+### What to practice?

+From `find` to advanced queries using `join`, `includes`.
+Everything covered in Rails ActiveRecord Querying guide and anything else useful not mentioned.
+Comb through API docs.

+Don't be too abstract with models, favour classes developers might encounter in a day job.

 ### How to structure the specs?